MicrosoftDocs/dynamics-365-ai/ai-docs/sales/create-and-activate-a-sequence.md

     > [!NOTE]
     > On the sequence home page, you can do the following tasks:
-    > - Sort and filter the records based on the options provided.
+    > - Sort and filter the records based on the column options.
 Select the down arrow icon corresponding to column header, and then select the sort and filter options that are available.
     > - Reorder the columns by dragging-and-dropping at the location you want in the grid.
     > - Search is available only on the name and description of the sequence.